 About 1/3 of the apps ratings on Google Play were from June 11th-six days before the announced launch of the app.
 All were 5 stars.
-On July 11th, the app gained another burst of 17 reviews, all but one of which were 4 stars, including reviews from users such as "Justin Bieber" and "Tom Hanks".
+Exactly one month later, on July 11th, the app gained another burst of 17 reviews, all but one of which were 4 stars, including reviews from users such as "Justin Bieber" and "Tom Hanks".